IguanaBen/scabn/readme.txt

   * Added feature: Google Analytics tracking with Ecommerce Support
   * Fixed bug with removing items from cart causing new items added to be ignored
   * Fixed bug with having items with options where pricing is different for each option.

+= 1.3.0 =
+  * Same as 1.2.9, but I'm marking this as stable after further testing of 1.2.9